 \subsection{DEFINITION OF AVERAGE SNR AT ACTIVE IRS}

 From (\ref{sin}), the receive power at the $n$-th active IRS element is given by

 The average SNR at active IRS is defined as

 which will be shown to affect the final receive SNR at the user given a fixed transmit power constraint at BS.
-This is mainly to the fact that active IRS introduce a reflected noise unlike passive IRS.
+This is due to the fact that active IRS introduces a reflected noise unlike passive IRS.
 In accordance with the law of large numbers, (\ref{gamma0}) can be re-expressed as

 where $g(n) \sim \mathcal{C N}\left(0, \alpha_{g}^2\right)$, then $|g(n)|$ obeys Rayleigh distribution and the corresponding PDF is as follows

 where $\alpha>0$ stand for the Rayleigh distribution parameter.